geekonamotorcycle/garden-solar-project/inventory.md

 ## 20 AMP Breaker

+These are used to protect internal circuits.
+They will be connected using either red or blak THHN 12 or 14 AWG solid core wiring.
+They will be mounted using a 4 inch DIN rail that will be secured to the backblate with zipties.

 DC Miniature Circuit Breaker 12V-110V Circuit Breaker 1Pole 20Amp Smart Circuit Breaker DIN Rail Mount for Battery Power Systems,Solar photovoltaic Systems(C20A)
 Link:<https://www.amazon.com/gp/product/B0BYS9B9JP>